 Cheapest Minimum Coverage Car Insurance in Pennsylvania

-Westfield Insurance offers the cheapest liability-only rates of $20 per month, or just $234 annually, which is 61% below the state average.
-Chubb charges $36 monthly for the same required coverage, meaning Westfield customers save $192 each year.
-That's nearly the cost of a full year of Westfield coverage.
+Westfield offers the cheapest liability-only rates at $20 monthly or $234 annually, 61% below the state average.
+Chubb charges $36 monthly for the same required coverage.
+Westfield customers save $192 annually, nearly the cost of a full year of coverage.

 | Westfield Insurance | $20 | $234 | 61% |